 Lodging receipts: Must reflect a PAID or zero balance and must itemize room charges and taxes.
 Receipts that do not provide room breakdowns are not adequate and will require additional time and effort on the employee’s part to substantiate the charges.
 Higher rates on lodging at the location of a convention or conference allowed IF supported by a conference brochure attached to the Travel Authorization form or travel claim.

-Gas receipts: Please note, per TBR and internal audit, prepaid gas receipts are unacceptable.
+Gas receipts: Please note, per internal audit, prepaid gas receipts are unacceptable.
 Gas receipts must show actual amount paid/gallons pumped.